ArchipelagoMW/Archipelago/WebHostLib/README.md

 on the size of the feature, and if new styles are required, there may be an additional step before the PR is accepted wherein Farrak works with the designer to implement styles.

-### Style Changes
+### Restrictions on Style Changes
-While content and feature changes to the website are commonly accepted, style changes are not.
+Pull requests which change the overall look and feel of the website are rejected.
+A professional designer is paid to develop the styles and assets for the Archipelago website.
-A professional designer has designed the assets, colors, themes, etc. for the website.
-In an effort to maintain a consistent look and feel, style changes are largely not accepted.
+In an effort to maintain a consistent look and feel, pull requests which exclusively change site styles are typically rejected as well.
 Please note this applies to code which changes the look and feel of the site, not to small tweaks to CSS for your custom page.
+It is therefore worth noting there are a couple files which, if changed in your pull request, will cause it to draw additional scrutiny.

+These closely guarded files are:
+- `globalStyles.css`
+- `islandFooter.css`
+- `landing.css`
+- `markdown.css`
+- `tooltip.css`

 ### Site Themes
 There are several themes available for game pages.
 It is possible to request a new theme in